Naval Air Station Sigonella: Housing

 Most permanent party military personnel and families are housed in Marinai, located 2 minutes from NAS II and approximately 10–15 minutes from NAS I. Marinai flooded in December 2005 displacing many families temporarily.
-Also in Marinai is Boy Scout Troop 53 and Cub Scout Pack 53.
+Also in Marinai are Boy Scout Troop 53 and Cub Scout Pack 53.
 Previously, "Mineo" was used as a housing base, but has since been returned to Italian Nationals and is no longer in service.
 Temporarily deployed unaccompanied military personnel, typically from rotational squadrons deployed from the United States, are housed in bachelor enlisted quarters and bachelor officer quarters located at NAS II.

-From 1987 to 2002, there was a base housing development Villaggio Costanzo which was located in the village of Santa Maria La Stella, in the comune of Aci Sant'Antonio, and approximately 60 minutes from NAS I.

-The closest community to the base is Motta Sant'Anastasia, where many military personnel and their families live in rented accommodation on the economy.
+From 1987 to 2002, there was a base housing development Villaggio Costanzo which was located in the village of Santa Maria La Stella, in the comune of Aci Sant'Antonio, and approximately 60 minutes from NAS I. The closest community to the base is Motta Sant'Anastasia, where many military personnel and their families live in rented accommodations on the economy.
 Relations between the Americans and the local Italian nationals are cordial, despite some anti-American demonstrations outside the base protesting the Iraq War.
 Many Italian nationals are employed as civilian workers at the base.